 Free to active duty military with their families in collaboration with the National Endowment for the Humanities Blue Star Museums program.

-The museum participates in two multi-attraction pass programs which allow ticket holders to save on admission to multiple Boston venues.
-Depending on the length of your visit, be sure to check out:
+The museum accepts the Boston Go Card, a multi-attraction pass which allows ticket holders to save on admission to multiple Boston venues.

 Boston Go Card